 Biopharmaceutical product development is a highly speculative undertaking and involves a substantial degree of risk.
-Typically, it takes many years to develop one new product from the time it is discovered to when it is available for treating patients, and development may cease for a number of reasons.
+Typically, it takes many years to develop one new product from the time it is discovered to when it is available for treating patients and development may cease for a number of reasons.
 We have incurred operating losses in each year since our inception in 2015 and anticipate incurring losses for the foreseeable future.
 Our future success is dependent on our ability to develop, obtain regulatory approval for and successfully commercialize one or more of our product candidates.
-For example, while the U.S. Food and Drug Administration, or the FDA, approved ARCALYST® (rilonacept) for the treatment of recurrent pericarditis and reduction in risk of recurrence in adults and children 12 years of age and older in March 2021, we may not be able to successfully commercialize ARCALYST or any future product that may be approved.
+While the U.S. Food and Drug Administration, or the FDA, approved ARCALYST® (rilonacept) for the treatment of recurrent pericarditis and reduction in risk of recurrence in adults and children 12 years of age and older in March 2021, we may not be able to continue to commercialize ARCALYST or obtain significant and sustained revenue from such commercialization.

 We have incurred significant losses related to expenses for research and development and our ongoing operations.
-As of June 30, 2021, we had an accumulated deficit of \$608.5 million.
+As of September 30, 2021, we had an accumulated deficit of \$639.1 million.
 We expect to continue to incur losses for the foreseeable future as a result of many factors, including: